“It’s like déjà vu all over again.” – Yogi Berra

 Most salespeople are paid by 1099 — which makes them a small business.
 A lot of roofing companies are simple sole proprietors or individual LLC organizations — likely to be a small business.

 Do you know the nationwide survival rates for small businesses?
-They aren’t pretty, are they?
+The survival rates aren’t pretty, are they?

 You don’t have to have a gambling problem to fail in business.
 An overwhelming majority of businesses fall apart within the first 5 years.
 Most don’t make it past 2 years.
 If you’re in business for yourself, the odds of survival are against you.